IsaiahG809/IsaiahG809/README.md

 <h1 align="center">Hi 👋, I'm Isaiah.</h1>
 <h3 align="center">I am a passionate STEM student in Bronx NY pursuing a career in robotics engineering.
-I enjoy working with my hands, coding, and hoobies based around making things (Woodworking, aquascaping, etc).</h3>
+I enjoy working with my hands, coding, and hoobies based around making things (Woodworking, aquascaping, etc).
+Through my use of github, I hope to connect with likeminded individuals and increase the span of my networking web.</h3>

 <h5 align="center"> Professional experience: Chosen from an 11% pool to participate in sci-mi, an electrical engineering mentorship institue focused on providing technological knowledge to underepresented youth.
 Developed skills in digtal circuitry design, computer literacy, and more.
 Currently participating in the karim kharbouch coding fellowship, a fellowship based on providing skills in graphic design, coding, and more.
 Developed and gained skills in flexbox, CSS, javascript, figma, replit, and more.